Yu-Gi-Oh's Top 6 Monster Archetypes

 - The cards you use in your Pendulum Zones have many helpful effects; some boost your monsters' ATK, some reduce your opponents', and some search your deck for Qlis to add to your hand.

 - Then there's Apoqliphort Towers, who takes three Qliphorts as sacrifices to normal summon, but is worth the effort.
 He lowers all special summoned monsters' ATK by 500, is immune to spells/traps, and is immune to all monster effects from monsters who are lower level/rank than him.
 Which is nearly all, since he's level 10.
 Then, once per turn, he can force your opponent to send a monster from either their hand or their field to the graveyard.
 Factor in his 3000 ATK and 2600 DEF, and if you successfully summon him, you're almost certain to win the duel.

 Accounting for some nice support (equip spell Saqlifice raises ATK by 300, prevents battle destruction, and allows one Qliphort monster to be tributed as two), a Qli build makes for a horrific machine deck, especially when unrestricted in unofficial play.

 Which series is your favorite?

-Today we've examined six amazing monster themes, but there are hundreds to choose from.
-Feel free to list yours in the comments (and why you like them), as well as vote for your favorite of today's batch.
-I'll see you at our next countdown!
+Today we've examined six amazing monster themes, but remember there are hundreds of archetypes to choose from.
+As we eagerly await the next generation of potent monsters, feel free to mention your favorite series below, but first, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!